What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 83. Develop a vision for AI: complete the aforementioned vision document with all the possibilities that exist for machine learning.
 In doing so, also consider: the more algorithms you develop and implement, the fewer reports and dashboards are needed.
 And also fewer managers.

-85. Make machine learning AVG-proof: these days there is a wind blowing through AI-land where you have to be very careful with personal data and algorithms.
+85. Make machine learning compliant with privacy laws: these days there is a wind blowing through AI-land where you have to be very careful with personal data and algorithms.
 And rightly so.
 Make sure your algorithms stay within the legal frameworks.

 86. Don’t forget AI ethics: all kinds of ethical dilemmas are around the corner if you want to apply Artificial Intelligence.
 For example, as an insurer, are you allowed to use AI at the gate to select for possible profitability of an insured?
 Discuss AI ethics with your key stakeholders and formulate the limits or substantiate AI applications with arguments as to why it is ethical.